sigoa/Merlot/README.md

 ***

-Pour yourself a tasty Linux in just an hour (i.e. remaster a modified .ISO)
+Pour yourself a tasty Linux in just an hour (i.e. remaster a modified .ISO) with :

 ***

-bottle ingredients:
  * debian packaging: Devuan distro without the System-D Init-System
  * GR-security kernel
  * TOR network traffic only (opt-out is possible)